oktadev/okta-blog/_source/_posts/2020-07-15-secure-serverless-functions-with-netlify.md

 Adding security, such as account registration, logins, password policies, and profile management, to any application is no trivial task.
 And getting any part of it wrong can have awful consequences for you and your customers.
 That's where a service like Okta makes your life as a developer so much easier!

 To complete the next steps, you must create a free Okta developer account.
-Go to [developer.okta.com](https://developer.okta.com/) and click the [Sign Up](https://developer.okta.com/signup/) button.
+Go to [Okta Developer homepage](/) and click the [Sign Up](/signup/) button.
 Or, click **Login** if you already have an account.

 {% img blog/secure-serverless-functions-with-netlify/okta-00-sign-up.jpg alt:"Okta Sign Up" width:"800" %}{: .center-image }